 French (Crépeau): nickname for someone with curly hair, from a derivative of the Latin crispus, “curly-haired.”

 Dictionary of American Family Names, Oxford University Press

 To paraphrase the immortal David Letterman, “I can't believe they let me out of the house looking like that.”

 My colleague Ali Siahpush and I described the effect that the internal (volumetric) heat generation has on the movement and location of a solid-liquid phase change front.
 "Approximate solutions to the Stefan problem with internal heat generation" was published by the journal Heat and Mass Transfer.
-Computer modeling subsequently confirmed these solutions which were presented at the 2007 ASME-JSME Heat Transfer Conference.
-A recent study on using copper porous foam to enhance heat transfer has also been published.
+Computer modeling subsequently confirmed these solutions.
+The work performed in the two papers mentioned above led us to an exact, analytical solution to the Stefan problem with internal heat generation.

 Under a DOE-Nuclear Energy Research Initiative grant, Dr. Joy Rempe from the INL and I, along with our colleagues investigated various materials to be used within instrumentation devices for nuclear reactors.
 These included high temperature, irradiation resistant thermocouples, extension wires used in HTIR-TCs, and we measured thermal expansion coefficients of steels used in light water reactors.

 Click on the thumbnail to see a full size version of the image which won the 2002 Kodak Award from the Visualization Society of Japan, and a brief synopsis of the phenomenon.
 The paper, "Dye-bubble interactions in an open channel flow", which describes the experiments that produced the image, appeared in Heat and Mass Transfer.